Geomorphometry: Geomorphometricians

 As a relatively new and unknown branch of GIS the topic of geomorphometrics has few 'famous' pioneer figures as is the case with other fields such as hydrology (Robert Horton) or geomorphology (G. K. Gilbert).
-In the past geomorphometrics have been used in a wide range of studies (including some high-profile geomorphology papers by academics such as Evans, Leopold and Wolman) but it is only recently that GIS practitioners have begun to integrate it within their work.
-Nonetheless it is becoming increasingly used by researchers such as Andy Turner and Joseph Wood.
+In the past, geomorphometry has been used in many studies (including some high-profile geomorphology papers by academics such as Evans, Leopold, and Wolman).
+Still, it is only recently that GIS practitioners have begun to integrate it within their work.
+Nonetheless, it is becoming increasingly used by researchers such as Andy Turner and Joseph Wood.

 International organisations

-Large institutions are increasingly developing GIS-based geomorphometric applications, one example being the creation of a Java-based software package for geomorphometrics in association with the University of Leeds.
+Large institutions are increasingly developing GIS-based geomorphometric applications.
+One example is the creation of a Java-based software package for morphometrics in association with the University of Leeds.

 Training

-Academic institutions are increasingly devoting more resources into geomorphometrics training and specific courses although these are still currently limited to a few universities and training centres.
-The most accessible at present include online geomorphometrics resource library in conjunction with the University of Leeds and lectures and practicals delivered as part of wider GIS modules, the most comprehensive at present offered at the University of British Columbia (overseen by Brian Klinkenberg) and at Dalhousie University.
+Academic institutions are increasingly devoting more resources to geomorphometrics training and specific courses, although these are still limited to a few universities and training centres.
+The most accessible at present include an online geomorphometrics resource library in conjunction with the University of Leeds and lectures and practicals delivered as part of wider GIS modules, the most comprehensive at present offered at the University of British Columbia (overseen by Brian Klinkenberg) and at Dalhousie University.

-Geomorphometry/geomorphometrics software
+Software

 The following computer software has specialized terrain analysis modules or extensions (listed in alphabetical order):